Historical Accommodation

 Room Facilities & Information

-All rooms come with an ensuite bathroom, television, air-conditioning, tea & coffee-making facilities, hairdryer & ironing facilities.
+Each room includes an ensuite bathroom, television, air-conditioning, tea and coffee-making facilities, hairdryer, and ironing facilities.

 To request a specific room, please email us: reception@coolangattaestate.com.au (fees may apply)